vis-contributions/vis-contribution-types/contributions.md

 ### Mechanism
 foundational understanding of perception and cognition to explain how visualization works

-- Haroz & Whitney.
-"How capacity limits of attention influence information visualization effectiveness."
-IEEE Transactions on Visualization and Computer Graphics 18.12 (2012): 2402-2410.
-- Borkin et al. "What makes a visualization memorable?."
-IEEE Transactions on Visualization and Computer Graphics 19.12 (2013): 2306-2315.
-- Rensink.
-"On the prospects for a science of visualization."
-Handbook of Human-Centric Visualization.
-Springer, New York, NY, 2014.
-147-175.
-- Padilla et al. "Decision making with visualizations: a cognitive framework across disciplines."
-Cognitive Research: Principles and Implications 3.1 (2018).
-- Szafir et al. "Four types of ensemble coding in data visualizations."
-Journal of Vision 16.5 (2016).

 ### New data or dataset type
 dataset type, data type, or facet of data previously unseen and unhandled in visualization